superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_alpha_kuberc_set.md

       --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --kubeconfig string              use a particular kubeconfig file --kuberc string                  Path to the kuberc file to use for preferences.
-This can be disabled by exporting KUBECTL_KUBERC=false feature gate or turning off the feature KUBERC=off.
+      --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
       --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request --password string                Password for basic authentication to the API server